COVID outbreak in India camp: Dhawan, Gaikwad, Shreyas and multiple non-coaching staff test positive | Sports-Games

 It is expected that M Shahrukh Khan, R Sai Kishore, Rishi Dhawan, who are stand byes for the series, will now get a look-in to be in the squad.

-As far as Rohit Sharma's opening partner is concerned, Venkatesh Iyer, a specialist opener in T20 squad, could be tried out.
+As far as Rohit Sharma's opening partner is concerned, Venkatesh Iyer, a specialist opener in the T20 squad, or Jharkhand's Ishan Kishan could be tried out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)